 The decision to have weight-loss surgery can be difficult, so here is a brief summary of each step in the process.

-Contact your insurance company to see if your policy covers weight-loss surgery at Gundersen, and if there are specific criteria for approval.
-For example, your insurance company may require a three- to five-year weight history and official documentation of your weight-loss attempts within the last two years such as:
+We will contact your insurance company to see if your policy covers weight-loss surgery at Gundersen, and if there are specific criteria for approval.
+We encourage you to do the same.
+For example, your insurance company may require a weight history up to five years, specific blood tests, and official documentation of your weight-loss attempts within the last two years.

 At this visit we will: